philterd/philter/docs/docs/redaction/legal_holds.md

 A **legal hold** is a named, audited instruction to Philter to never delete the redaction evidence for a specific scope of data.
 Legal holds are the primary mechanism for preserving governance evidence during litigation, regulatory investigation, or any situation where data must not be destroyed.

-When a legal hold is active on a user's data, every deletion Philter performs (per-document delete and bulk purge) is blocked.
+When a legal hold is active on a user's data, every deletion path in Philter is blocked.
 A blocked operation returns an **HTTP 423 Locked** response and the attempt is written to the audit log.
 The hold must be explicitly released before any deletion proceeds.
-Optional age-based expiry is the one exception, because MongoDB performs it directly; see [How Holds Block Deletions](#how-holds-block-deletions).

 ## Why Legal Holds Exist